Schedule online now - appointments available.

 At Sachar Dental NYC, we always use the most conservative approach and least invasive procedures to solve the problem present.
-This applies to crowns, as well as all other pathologies that we treat.
+This applies to our dental crowns, as well as all other dental problems that we treat.
 We only perform a dental crown procedure when it is absolutely necessary.
-We will determine if there is enough native tooth structure remaining for strength and whenever possible we will use a dental filling or bonding could solve the problem.
+We will determine if there is enough native tooth structure remaining for strength and whenever possible we will use a dental filling or bonding to solve the problem.
 Whenever possible we will opt for a three-quarter crown or Inlay or Onlay rather than a full dental crown, in order to preserve as much natural healthy tooth as possible.

-Additionally, after a root canal procedure done at Sachar Dental NYC, we evaluate whether or not you need a crown.
+Additionally, after a root canal procedure done at Sachar Dental NYC, we evaluate whether or not you need a dental crown.
 We will determine if enough of the original tooth remains such that it will be able to function properly.
-In this case, we will put in a permanent filling or bonding in the tooth, and a crown may not be necessary.
+In this case, we will put in a permanent filling or bonding in the tooth to seal it, and a crown may not be necessary.

-Also, as always at Sachar Dental NYC, we use the least toxic materials possible.
+Also, as always at Sachar Dental NYC, we use always the least toxic materials possible.
 We do not use any non-precious metals in our crowns.
 We only use the top-of-the-line porcelains and precious metals when needed.
 We only use the best dental laboratories in New York City.
 We may pay more for premium materials, however, we do not pass this cost onto our patients.